openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

 **Modify the application yaml**

-We have taken mongo-statefulset application as an expample.
+We have taken mongo-statefulset application as an example.
-For scheduling application to a particular nodes, we need have labeled nodes, so that mongo application will be schedule on required nodes
+For scheduling application to a particular nodes, we need have labeled nodes, so that mongo application will be schedule on required nodes.

 For mongo-statefulset.yml, under spec:section you can add as follow:

 ```